Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### Transactional Workflows

-As the Framework runs on potentially unstable devices such as mobile phones, each Plug-in must be prepared to overcome the difficulties caused by a device shutting down at any moment and it must be able to complete later on it's intended job and never to leave information on an inconsistent state.
+As the Framework runs on potentially unstable devices such as mobile phones, each Plug-in must be prepared to overcome the difficulties caused by a device shutting down at any moment and it must be able to complete later on its intended job and never to leave information on an inconsistent state.
 This is quite challenging but not impossible.

-The solution is to make each Plug-in responsabile for the workflow while they are handling part of a transaction on a transactional workflow.
-So this responsability is transfered on each step of the chain using a _Responsibility Transfer Protocol_.
-This means that the one who is responsible at the moment of a black out is the one which must resume and do it's best to get rid of that responsability moving it further down the chain within the transactional workflow.
+The solution is to make each Plug-in responsible for the workflow while they are handling part of a transaction on a transactional workflow.
+So this responsibility is transferred on each step of the chain using a _Responsibility Transfer Protocol_.
+This means that the one who is responsible at the moment of a black out is the one which must resume and do it's best to get rid of that responsibility moving it further down the chain within the transactional workflow.

 #### Value Transactions

 We handle monetary and digital assets transactions dividing the accounting from the value.
 Usually transactions start on specialized Plug-ins which are in charge of coordinating the whole transaction.
 These Plug-ins usually interact with wallets-Plug-ins debiting or crediting the accounts involved.
-The accounting of the currency or digital asset involved are keeped by these wallets-Plug-ins.
+The accounting of the currency or digital asset involved are kept by these wallet-Plug-ins.
 Later the transactional workflow splits between moving the value (usually crypto currency) and moving the meta-data associated to the transaction.

-Through two different paths, the value and the meta-data arrives to the recipient's device and they are combined together by the remote counter-party transaction component which in turn interacts with the remote wallet-Plug-ins to record the accounting as appropriate.
+Through two different paths, the value and the meta-data arrives to the recipient's device and they are combined together by the remote counter-party transaction component which in turn interacts with the remote wallet-Plug-in to record the accounting as appropriate.

 <br>
-### Syncronization
+### Synchronization

 We define a Private Device Network as a network of devices owned by the same End User.
 Using the Fermat Network, the Framework synchronizes the information on all nodes of this Private Network.
 In this way all the information and system wide identities belonging to the End User are available at any device.